pogyomo/submode.nvim/README.md

 This plugin provide apis to create a submode and manipulate it.

-These apis can be used on-the-fly: no need to call config like other plugin.
+These apis can be used on-the-fly: no need to call config that other plugin need.

 ## :warning: Warning